What to do in a flood

 Help stop water entering your property

-- Block water entering through doors and windows with pillowcases or plastic bags filled with soil or sandbags.
+- Block water entering through doors and windows with pillowcases or plastic bags filled with soil or heavy objects.

 - Cover airbricks and vents.